rawatsaurabh/X-LINUX-GNSS1/README.md

 Build :
 ==============================================================================================================

-Make sure to source the build environment for STM32MP1-DK2 board ( the step you do while Building kernel) Go into each of the code directory and run Make.Respective binary will be generated.
-For python code you can directly transfer it to STM32MP1-DK2 board
+Make sure to source the build environment for STM32MP1-DK2 board.
+Go into each of the code directory and run Make.Respective binary will be generated.
+For python code ,python files can be transferred to STM32MP1-DK2 board

 Deploy :